 In thanking veterans, the truth is that such quiet greatness, such discipline, such sacrifice, in lives during and beyond years of service, defy words that can do any justice to them.
 With that truth acknowledged, I can also acknowledge my own eternal gratitude.
 My eternal admiration and awe.
 Though I do understand the discomfort many veterans feel receiving it.

 I took their list into the store, found my way around to fill a basket of items for them, and noticed several other obviously energized folks doing the same.
 The cashier seemed uplifted, too.
-Later, in my regular FaceTime call with my 84-year-old father, I shared my unexpected elation.
+Later, in my regular FaceTime call with my elderly father, I shared my unexpected elation.
 We both shed some tears.